 Biography (Third-Person Narrative)

-Tengyuan Liang is the JP Gan Professor of Econometrics and Statistics, and Applied AI in the Wallman Society of Fellows at the University of Chicago Booth School of Business.
-He builds mathematical theories for modern AI — theories that reveal when and why these systems work — and creates principled tools for their reliable application in business and economics.
-His work on the interpolation regime, generative models, and causal inference spans journals across statistics, machine learning, economics, and applied mathematics.
-He received a National Science Foundation CAREER Award from the Division of Mathematical Sciences for his work on modern statistical learning paradigms.
-He has served as an Associate Editor for the Journal of the American Statistical Association and Operations Research, and on the Editorial Board of the Journal of Machine Learning Research.
+Tengyuan Liang is Professor of Econometrics and Statistics, and Applied AI at the Booth School of Business, and the JP Gan Professor in the Wallman Society of Fellows at the University of Chicago.
+He builds mathematical theories for machine learning — theories that reveal when and why these algorithms work.
+He creates principled methods for their reliable application in business and economics.
+He received a National Science Foundation CAREER Grant from the Division of Mathematical Sciences for his research program on the interpolation regime, extending the limits of statistical learning theory.
+His contributions to overparametrized models, generative models, and causal inference have shaped research across disciplines, appearing in the premier venues of statistics (Annals of Statistics, JRSSB, JASA, Biometrika), economics (Econometrica), and machine learning (JMLR, COLT).
+He has served as an Associate Editor for the Journal of the American Statistical Association and for Operations Research, and on the Editorial Board of the Journal of Machine Learning Research.

-My work has established how implicit regularization governs generalization in overparametrized models, from kernel machines to boosting to neural networks.
-I build statistical and computational foundations for generative models — GANs, denoising diffusions, and PDE samplers — through the lens of transport maps and stochastic dynamics.
-I also develop machine learning methods for causal inference and experimental design, and rigorous frameworks for quantifying and visualizing uncertainty.
+His research has established how implicit regularization governs generalization in overparametrized models, from kernel machines to boosting classifiers to neural networks.
+His work has built statistical and computational theories for generative models — GANs, denoising diffusions, and PDE samplers — through the lens of transport maps and stochastic dynamics.
+His frameworks for causal inference have brought machine learning tools to uncertainty visualization, experimental design, and policy evaluation.

 T. Liang.